openstack/heat-templates/openshift-enterprise/heat/neutron/highly-available/README.md

 ## Requirements
+* Neutron networking: one private and one public network
 * Compute quota for six VM instances
 * Pool of seven available floating IP addresses.
 Addresses will be created and assigned at deployment.
 * Available Cinder storage: at least 40GB